 Dean Storey, also known as "The Duke of Dust" was an extraordinary wood worker, artisan and person.
 I had the pleasure of meeting his wife, Susan Storey, tour his workshop and lay eyes on a few of his masterpieces.
 Their home and shop is filled with timeless mesquite pieces that Mr. Storey spent months shaping and perfecting.
 The time put into his craft is truly inspiring.
 I purchased Mr. Storey's mesquite collection after his passing and I am honored to tell the legacy of the wood and the legacy of his craft.
 "The Duke of Dust" put his time and life's work into the mesquite business, he is the man behind the wood slabs and the man with the innate talent that lives on.
 I am honored to use his collection in your cutting board.

-We scout, plan, and cut down homegrown mesquite trees on Prairie Mountain Ranch.
+We scout, plan, and cut down homegrown mesquite trees on Prairie Mountain Ranch and surrounding ranches.
+The majority of the logs come from clearing companies in the area.
 The trees are hauled to Redemption Mill to be slabbed out into a variety of widths and loaded back up to begin a drying process.
 The wood gets stickered to naturally dry for 4-6 months.
 We then take the orders online and pull from the stockpile to pick your preferred top.
 We cut the piece to fit and put your board in the barbeque pit at 200 degrees to kiln dry.
-After the barbeque pit, the boards go to a contractor who works magic with a sander and take off the bark and excess unwanted wood.
-He passes the board to me, and Chappell begins the hand chiseling and customizations.
+After the barbeque pit, the boards go to a contractor who works magic with a sander and takes off the bark and excess unwanted wood.
+He passes the board to Chappell, and she begins the hand chiseling and customizations.
 The board is sanded again with a fine grit sandpaper and then taken inside to finish.
-We heat up a linseed oil mixture and apply the finish multiple times.
+We heat up a cutting board conditioner and apply the finish multiple times.
 Finally, we clean the boards, touch up with mineral oil, write 'thank you' notes, leave to dry, ship, and deliver!

-Every board is designed especially for each customer, with hand chiseled engravings, custom handles, and any desirable alteration to the wood.
+Every board is designed with our customers in mind, with hand chiseled engravings, custom feet, and any desirable alteration to the wood.
 We strive to bring out the beauty of the grain and natural patterns in the wood, producing a non-replicable design.
 Your Choppin' Top is your story, your style, and your design; I simply bridge the relationship of lifestyle and story.